odoo/owl/doc/v3/owl/reference/hooks.md

 > useListener(window, "click", this.closeMenu.bind(this), { capture: true });
 > ```

+> **Note:** an event already being dispatched when the listener is attached is
+> never delivered.
+A dialog displayed by a click handler is created while that
+> click still bubbles, so its `window` listener would otherwise fire for the
+> click that created it.

 ### `useApp`

 The `useApp` hook returns the current `App` instance: